-Let me share with you some of the good news and exciting things that have happened lately in my journey to get to Burkina Faso, West Africa, to be a Bible translator.
+Let me share with you some of the good news and exciting things that have happened lately in my journey to get to My Country in West Africa, to be a Bible translator.

 2. I am fully funded!
 People have given and promised to give enough to meet both my ongoing financial needs and set-up costs.
 That is totally a God-thing, and it’s especially noticable as such in today’s economy.